SovnSkyrim/AmongSovngardesStars/README.md

 ## FAQ

 ### Ultrawide Options
-If you have an ultrawide monitor (21:9), the UI will be off.
-You just need to enable everything under the Separator "Activate this if you have a widescreen monitor" in MO2.
-[Those](http://prntscr.com/tvqeuf)
+If you have an ultrawide monitor (21:9 or 32:9), the UI will be off.
+You just need to enable "Dear Diary for (screen resolution)" under the Separator "Activate this if you have a widescreen monitor" in MO2.
+[Those](https://prnt.sc/udw0qv)

 ### Tweaking the Game Settings